Farmworkers & Immigrant Family Support

 - Local refugee families

 The second household had lived in the capital, Kinshasa, and due to a coup fled to Brazzaville in the neighboring Republic of the Congo.
-As the mother and her four children waited for approval to emigrate to the US, her extended family brought three of the children to Lille, France where they had relocated.
-The mother and her middle school aged daughter came to St Pete in December 2015.
-That child just graduated from St Pete High.
-After considerable paper and several submissions to the US Customs and Immigration Service — the other three children emigrated to St Pete from France in the winter and spring of 2019 after a 7 year separation.
+As the mother and her four children waited for approval to emigrate to the US, her extended family brought three children to Lille, France, where they had relocated.
+The mother and her middle school-aged daughter came to St Pete in December 2015.
+That child just graduated from St. Pete High.
+After many papers and several submissions to the US Customs and Immigration Service — the other three children emigrated to St Pete from France in the winter and spring of 2019 after a 7-years of separation.

-At this point, these families just need an occasional helping hand with food, interfacing with the school system, emotional support during these trying times, obtaining medical insurance and/or expenses associated with the processing of their immigration paper work.
+At this point, these families need an occasional helping hand with food, interfacing with the school system, emotional support during these trying times, obtaining medical insurance, and/or expenses associated with the processing of their immigration paperwork.

 One of our committee members also organized the pick-up of free breakfast and lunch from Pinellas County schools for all of the Congolese refugee families living in the James Park housing area.

-Our committee normally meets monthly on the second Monday at 5:00pm.
-Due to the pandemic we are now checking in via Zoom on a biweekly basis.
+Our committee usually meets monthly on the second Monday at 5:00 pm.
+Due to the pandemic, we are now checking in via Zoom on a biweekly basis.
 We plan events and projects and assess the progress of our work.
 Join us and make a difference.
 All are welcome.
-For Zoom info contact Karen Coale.
+For Zoom, info contact Karen Coale.